metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

 {% markdown %}

+## Problems

-## Since the designer doesn't code
+Since the designer doesn't code

-> it doesn't knows content cannot be get in a responsive way only displayed in a responsive way.
+> The designer doesn't knows content cannot be get in a responsive way only _displayed_ in a responsive way.

 In this current case this means on smaller screens the code has to fetch all 8 posts and hide some of them &mdash; such a performance waste on a device which has the poorest resources.

 Since the designer doesn't code it spiced up the design with vertical lines separating the columns.

-> It doesn't knows the CSS Grid specification
+> The designer doesn't knows the CSS Grid specification

-doesn't support [grid gap styling](https://stackoverflow.com/questions/45884630/css-grid-is-it-possible-to-apply-color-to-grid-gaps) and a [nasty hack](https://stackoverflow.com/questions/13792755/show-border-grid-lines-only-between-elements/47914693#47914693) has to be used to accomplish this original design masterpiece.
+has no support for [grid gap styling](https://stackoverflow.com/questions/45884630/css-grid-is-it-possible-to-apply-color-to-grid-gaps) and a [nasty hack](https://stackoverflow.com/questions/13792755/show-border-grid-lines-only-between-elements/47914693#47914693) has to be used to accomplish this original design masterpiece.

 If that was not enough the designer who doesn't code inserts an ad between the rows.
 The ad has different dimension and positioning which makes it an exception for the source code.
-It seems the designer who doesn't code

-> it doesn't knows exceptions inject bloat into source code forever
+> The designer who doesn't code doesn't knows exceptions are painful and bloat the source code

-Both during development time and later when extending code.
+Both during development time and later during maintenance.

-## The numbers
+## Numbers

 If the designer were coding the following design decisions were taken: